Klortho/jatsdoc/Implementation.md

 │           │     including the library file reset.css
 │           ├── categories.css.sass
 │           └── ... other sass sources
-├── config.ru - config file for rackup; top-level configuration that defines the application.
-│     This "requires" app/jqapi.rb
 ├── Gemfile - defines all the dependencies
 ├── LICENSE
-├── README.md
 ├── tasks
-│   ├── deploy.thor - defines a generate task, that minifies css and js, copies all the files │   │     and framework, to create a standalone version │   └── requires.thor - "horrible hack" - this is included by the others.
+│   ├── deploy.thor - defines a generate task, that minifies css and js, copies asset │   │     files, to create the standalone version in *jatsdoc* (described below).
+│   └── requires.thor - "horrible hack" - this is included by the others.
 └── vendor - third party libraries
     └── assets